silentdiverchris/Jiminy/README.md

 Each output can use either the standard HTML template or a specific template just for that output.

-The JSON file outputs aren't configurable other than filtering which items are written, you just get a standard (indented so human-readable) .JSON with all the item and tag information.

 I wanted a system where the output is entirely portable and could be viewed or copied anywhere, emailed to somebody, chucked onto a phone etc. so the HTML is completely self-contained in a single file, not dependent on any external files or internet connection.

 The CSS is completely in-line and the icons are SVGs which are read in on startup, included in the file as HTML statements and customised for their base size and colour at output generation time.